JuliaLang/julia/JuliaSyntax/README.md

 Let's tackle it by prototyping several important work flows:

 * Syntax transformations
-  - Choose some macros to implement
+  - Choose some macros to implement.
+This is a basic test of mixing source trees from different files while preserving precise source locations.
+* Formatting
+  - Re-indent a file.
+This tests the handling of syntax trivia.
 * Refactoring
-  - A pass to rename local variables
+  - A pass to rename local variables.
+This tests how information from further down the compilation pipeline can be attached to the syntax tree and used to modify the source code.
 * Precise error reporting in lowering
   - Syntax desugaring `[a, b] = (c, d)` should report "invalid assignment location `[a, b]`".
 But at a precise source location.
-  - Try something several layers deeper inside lowering.
+  - Try something several layers deeper inside lowering?
 For example "macro definition not allowed inside a local scope"
-* Refactoring
-  - A pass to rename local variables
 * Incremental reparsing
   - Reparse a source file, given a byte range replacement
-* Formatting
-  - Re-indent a file

 ## Tree design